saipheblue/Rpi5_Geiger_Counter_RadiationD-v1.1-CAJOE/README.md

 # μSv/h ratio

-Almsot everyone is using wrong coefficient / ratio of 0.00812037037037 here is the formula I used together with source elaboratin why 0.0081 is wrong
+Almsot everyone is using wrong coefficient / ratio of 0.00812037037037 here is the formula I used together with source elaborating why 0.0081 is wrong !
 J305 has 25 CPM
 1 / (25 * 60 / 8.77)  https://medium.com/@iotdevices/geiger-tube-j305-how-to-calculate-the-conversion-factor-of-cpm-to-%CE%BCsv-h-technical-note-b0cc14850576